statamic/docs/content/collections/extending-docs/query-scopes-and-filters.md

 You're able to configure any number of fields to a filter to allow your users to refine their listings.

-You may create a filter class by running `php please make:filter Featured`, which will give you a class with a few methods for you to implement, for example:
+You may create a filter class by running `php please make:filter YourScope`, which will give you a class with a few methods for you to implement, for example:

 ``` php
 <?php